 While a large portion of our NEOs and other executive officers' compensation is contingent upon meeting specified performance targets, we pay our executive officers a base salary as fixed compensation for their time, efforts and commitments throughout the year.
 To aid in attracting and retaining qualified executive officers, the compensation committee seeks to keep base salary competitive.
-In determining the appropriate base salary, the compensation committee also considers, among other factors, the nature and responsibility of the position and, to the extent available, salary norms for persons in comparable positions at both our proxy peer companies and those companies included in a general industry group demonstrating similar performance and other market characteristics; the expertise of the individual; and the competitiveness in the market for the executive officer's services.
-In 2012, the base salary for our NEOs fell at or below the 50th percentile of our proxy peer companies, as described above.
+In determining the appropriate base salary, the compensation committee also considers, among other factors, the nature and responsibility of the position and, to the extent available, salary norms for persons in comparable positions at our proxy peer companies; the expertise of the individual; and the competitiveness in the market for the executive officer's services.
+In 2013, the base salary for our NEOs fell below the 50th percentile of our proxy peer companies, as described above.